Playing for Keeps: Keys to Running a Keeper League

 Keeper League Draft Day

 With owners in tow willing to be part of this grand keeper league experience, you need to pick a draft day.
 I say draft "day" because this event goes well beyond the typical fantasy football draft.
 Make sure you select a draft day where everyone can be present, whether it is face-to-face, on a website hosted draft, in a chat room, on a teleconference, or using any other method available.
 I’ve even seen leagues draft on Twitter, using specific hashtags and lists.
+Many websites have slow drafts via e-mail as well, which is becoming more popular due to the difficulty of matching the schedules of 12 people.
 No matter how you draft, you don’t want anyone using a substitute drafter or relying on auto-pick in a keeper league.

 Keeper League Rules

 Your keeper league must have detailed rules.
 When the league is initially formed, the commissioner has the chance to state clearly what the rules are, and any disagreements can be settled with a league vote.
 Also, keep in mind that changing keeper league rules can often lead to problems.
 My advice: Once you get a robust system, keep it stable.